ssharma1991/autonomous-car-advanced-lane-detection/README.md

 <img src="test_images_output/test2.jpg" width="720" title="Image Processing Pipeline"/>

 Images and video files from a dashcam mounted in a car is used as input.
 Jupyter notebook, Python and OpenCV are used to detect and visualize the lane lines in the input.
-The anaconda environment being used is available as the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) (if you run any errors, update the packages).
+The anaconda environment being used is available as the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md).
+Clone/download the repo and then:
+- rename `meta_windows_patch.yml` to `meta.yml`
+- run `conda env create -f environment.yml`
+- run `conda update --all`
+- run `conda install pywin32`
+This successfully sets up the environment on `conda v4.5.12`

 ## Image Processing Pipeline